 Modify the template.

-You can use the AWS CloudFormation Designer drag-and-drop interface or the integrated JSON editor to modify the template.
+You can use the AWS CloudFormation Designer drag-and-drop interface or the integrated JSON and YAML editor to modify the template.
 For more information about using AWS CloudFormation Designer, see What Is AWS CloudFormation Designer?.

 Modify only the resources that you want to update.
 Use the same values as the current stack configuration for resources and properties that you aren't updating.
 You can modify the template by completing any of the following actions:

 For most resources, changing the logical name of a resource is equivalent to deleting that resource and replacing it with a new one.
 Any other resources that depend on the renamed resource also need to be updated and might cause them to be replaced.
 Other resources require you to update a property (not just the logical name) in order to trigger an update.

 Add, modify, or delete properties of existing resources.